-It is therefore my view that if L&C had acted appropriately it would not have accepted Mr V's SIPP application from the IFA and his application to invest in shares in the investment company.
+It is therefore my view that if L&C had acted appropriately it would not have accepted Mr C's SIPP application from the IFA and his application to invest in the unlisted shares investment company 1 and investment company 2.

-Is it fair to ask L&C to pay Mr V compensation in the circumstances?
+Is it fair to ask L&C to pay Mr C compensation in the circumstances?

-I accept that the IFA had some responsibility for initiating the course of action that led to Mr V's loss.
-However, I'm satisfied that it's also the case that if L&C had complied with its own distinct regulatory obligations as a non-advisory SIPP operator, the arrangement for Mr V would not have come about in the first place.
+I accept that the IFA had some responsibility for initiating the course of action that led to Mr C's loss.
+However, I'm satisfied that it's also the case that if L&C had complied with its own distinct regulatory obligations as a non-advisory SIPP operator, the arrangement for Mr C would not have come about in the first place.

-L&C's failure to act in accordance with its regulatory obligations and good industry practice has caused Mr V to suffer financial loss in his pension and to suffer distress and inconvenience.
+L&C's failure to act in accordance with its regulatory obligations and good industry practice has caused Mr C to suffer financial loss in his pension and to suffer distress and inconvenience.

-L&C might say that if it hadn't accepted Mr V's business from the IFA, the transfers and investment would still have been effected with a different SIPP provider.
-I don't think it's fair and reasonable to say that L&C shouldn't compensate Mr V for his loss on the basis of speculation that another SIPP operator would have made the same mistakes as I've found L&C did.
-I think it's fair instead to assume that another SIPP provider would have complied with its regulatory obligations and good industry practice, and therefore wouldn't have accepted introductions from the IFA that involved investment in the investment company.
+L&C might say that if it hadn't accepted Mr C's business from the IFA, the transfers and investment would still have been effected with a different SIPP provider.
+I don't think it's fair and reasonable to say that L&C shouldn't compensate Mr C for his loss on the basis of speculation that another SIPP operator would have made the same mistakes as I've found L&C did.
+I think it's fair instead to assume that another SIPP provider would have complied with its regulatory obligations and good industry practice, and therefore wouldn't have accepted introductions from the IFA that involved investment in investment company 1.